brodjieski/brodjieski.github.io/_posts/2025-06-17-mscp_container.md

 To exit the `mscp` shell, just type `exit` at the command prompt.

-## Building compliance documents and saving them outside of the container
+## Saving generated documents outside of the container

 Once a container is created, the contents typically remain as-is and data that gets modified while inside the container will be erased when the container stops running.
 So how to we keep our generated compliance documents?
-When you run `generate_guidance.py` all of the output is sent to the `./build` folder, which resided inside the container and will be lost when exiting.
+When you run `generate_guidance.py` all of the output is sent to the `./build` folder, which resides inside the container and will be lost when exiting.

 With the `--volume` option of `container run`, you can share data between the host system and one or more containers, and you can persist data across multiple container runs.
 The volume option allows you to mount a folder on your host to a filesystem path in the container.